 Time passes by.
 It always does.
 Sometimes it passes quickly and sometimes it’s slow.
 But … it always keeps on passing.
 Good times and bad times.
 If you are just stopping by and haven’t been reading my testimony about the loss of my firstborn son and how God grew my faith in the process, please check it out here.

 Christmas is one of my most favorite times of year, and in 1992, it came and went.
 It was our first Christmas as a married couple, and we made an attempt to make it special although the elephant in the room was the tremendous amount of loss we had both just experienced barely 2-3 weeks earlier.

 It didn’t end there because New Years was around the corner.
-Joshua’s original due date came and while it was just another reminder of our loss, we got through it too.
+Joshua’s original due date was mid-January and it came along as just another reminder of our loss.
+Through God’s grace, we got through it too.

 I recall the kindness (and well-meaning) of my friends and family that wanted to dismantle the nursery for us and pack it up.
 Nope.
 Didn’t let them.
 It was my job and I wanted to do it.
 I needed to touch his things and put them away.
 I needed to do it when I was ready.